-Stocks mixed ahead of elections, Fed meeting, Under Armour jumps
+Dow reclaims 36,000 level, Avis soars

 |AMGEN, INC.

 Elsewhere, shares of Tesla slipped after CEO Elon Musk disclosed the company does not yet have a signed contract from Hertz for the 100,000-vehicle purchase announced last week, which helped drive the electric vehicle maker past the $1 trillion market cap milestone.
+Hertz provided the following statement to FOX Business.

+"As we announced last week, Hertz has made an initial order of 100,000 Tesla electric vehicles and is investing in new EV charging infrastructure across the company's global operations.
+Deliveries of the Teslas already have started.
+We are seeing very strong early demand for Teslas in our rental fleet, which reflects market demand for Tesla vehicles."

 ELON MUSK SAYS NO CONTRACT YET FROM HERTZ